maksitox/music_festivals_website/README.md

 # music_festivals_website

-// This project was made as a university project by Maksym Poliuha
+// This project was made as a university project by Maksym Poliuha.

 The MusicFestivals website employs several modern web technologies to deliver a seamless user experience.
 The website is built on the Django web framework, which provides a powerful and flexible platform for web development.
 Django allows for easy integration with other technologies, as well as built-in security and performance features.